vikhil1912/AudioGraph/README.md

 - **Open-vocabulary schema**: entity types and relation labels are inferred by the LLM per meeting rather than hardcoded, so the graph shape adapts to what's actually discussed instead of assuming a fixed business-meeting schema.
-- **Pure GraphRAG**: no vector store.
-The query planner reads the graph's actual schema (labels + relationship patterns) before generating Cypher, so it never guesses at label names that don't exist.